 Here are some important tips to make sure you are comparing files correctly:

-- Do not use copy and paste for input or output.
+- Do not use copy and paste.
 Copy and paste can introduce extra newlines, and perhaps other characters, that aren't part of the original file you are copying from.

 - Download files.
-Instead of copy/paste, download the input/output files directly from the web page to your computer.
+Instead of copy/paste, download all files directly from the course web pages to your computer.
 That is, right-click on the link and use "Save target as..." (for Internet Explorer) or "Save link as..." (for Mozilla).
 This will make sure the file that is on the website is exactly the file that is on your hard drive.

 - Use file redirection to provide input to your program.